qenya/martyrs.gallery/src/currentshow.md

 homepage-order: 50
 ---

-## CLIFF CRAWFORD: <cite>WAVEWORN &ndash; 15 Years in the Intertidal Zone</cite>
+## NOW WE ARE 7:<cite> CHANGE &amp; DISRUPT</cite>

-**Saturday 3 March &ndash; Friday 23 March, 12 noon&ndash;5pm (Thu&ndash;Sun)**
+**Exhibition: Saturday 7 April &ndash; Friday 27 April, 12 noon&ndash;5pm (Thu&ndash;Sun)**

-Bexhill artist Cliff Crawford documents weathering and erosion on the Sussex coast through the medium of film and stills photography, catalogued by location and date to build up a complete and beautiful archive of change over the decades.
-Waveworn explores pressing issues of environmental instability, but also timeless human themes of change, impermanence and desire for (the illusion of) control.
+In 2016, women&rsquo;s art collective Now We Are 7, comprising artists Lyn Dale, Nikki Davidson-Bowman, Louise Michele Evans, Marie Ford, Stephanie Grainger, Jules Mitchell and Katy Oxborrow, set out on an experimental journey.
+Each artist made one piece of work and each month the work changed hands until each artist had contributed towards each piece.
+In a process of palimpsest, the work evolved or was reused or altered but potentially still bore visible traces of its earlier form.
+During the year of the project, the artists experienced their own changes and disruptions, in the form of relocation, separation, illness, loss and uncertainty.
+The result is a body of work that reflects themes of female identity, diversity and transition.

-**Friday 2 March, 6pm**
+**Friday 6 April, 6pm**

-<cite>Private View:</cite> Refreshments from 6pm, plus talks by Cliff Crawford and Lara Band from [CITiZAN](http://www.citizan.org.uk "CITiZAN website"), the Coastal and Intertidal Zone Archaeological Network.
+<cite>Private View:</cite> Refreshments from 6pm.

-**Friday 9 &amp; 23 March, 10am&ndash;12 noon**
+**Friday 13 &amp; 27 April, 10am&ndash;12 noon**

 <cite>Martyrs&rsquo; Writing Group:</cite> Writers of fiction or non-fiction can use the gallery space free of charge for a calm, quiet, untutored drop-in session, inspired by the current exhibition (bring own materials and refreshments).

-**Saturday 17 March, 2&ndash;4pm**

-<cite>Artist's Talk:</cite> Join us for drinks, a guided tour around the exhibition by artist Cliff Crawford, and the opportunity to ask questions about his beautiful and fascinating collection of work.

-Read Alex Leith&rsquo;s interview with Cliff Crawford in the March edition of [Viva Lewes](http://www.vivabrighton.com/viva-lewes "Viva Lewes website") (<cite>Focus On</cite>&hellip;).

-Find out more about Cliff Crawford&rsquo;s work on [his website](http://cliffface.co.uk/ "Cliff Crawford website").
+For more information about Now We Are 7, visit [their website](http://www.nowweare7.com "Now We Are 7 website").

+**This exhibition has been sponsored by a generous donation from the [Chalk Cliff Trust](http://chalkclifftrust.org/ "Chalk Cliff Trust website").**